Awabi-blip/global-ddos-heatmap-tracker/README.md

 FROM top_countries GROUP BY country_code
 ```

-> This takes that view which has all 10k items recently reported, and then counts the amount of attacks originating from eac country!
+> This takes that view which has all 10k items recently reported, and then counts the amount of attacks originating from each country!